Recommender systems based on graph embedding techniques: A comprehensive review: General graph embedding for recommendation

-As for meta path-based techniques, a common-used strategy for applying them in the recommendation is by building a user-item proximity matrix where elements are measured based on random walks; with the matrix as input, the matrix factorization methods can perform.
+In order to employ the meta path-based general graph embedding framework into recommendation, a common-used strategy is to base a user-item proximity matrix on random walks, which will be used as the input of the matrix factorization framework to implement recommendation.
 Take HIN \cite{yu2014personalized} for instance.
-In a general graph, HIN hypothesizes that a user's preferences for items randomly walk along designed meta paths within a boundary centered on this user.
-The accumulation of preferences reached to an item quantifies its proximity with the user.
-Intuitively, the higher accumulation of an item results from its more indirect relations with the user; so indicates the higher possibility of the existence of the hidden user-item interaction.
-After implementing such diffusion from each user, a global user-item proximity matrix can be built.
-In contrast, in the diffusion along different meta paths, FMG \cite{zhao2017meta} builds multiple local user-item proximity matrices corresponding to each of the meta paths and learns multiple distributed embeddings for each user-item pair.
-These embeddings are the input of FM \cite{rendle2010factorization} enabling FMG to preserve the feature interactions between inter-meta paths.
-In the practice of different recommendation scenarios, designing suitable meta paths to rule random walking directly determines the recommendation accuracy of these models.
-At this point, for instance, by removing the nodes except those representing users and items in meta paths, Shi et al. \cite{shi2018heterogeneous} designed a graph schema to discriminate node types when random walking.
-However, it requires much expert knowledge in designing meta paths as most meta path-based models do.
-For an automatic random walking strategy without hand-craft design, RippleNet \cite{wang2018ripplenet} stimulates the diffusion of one's preferences from his historical interacted items as centers to trigger multiple ``ripples'', whose hierarchical propagation traces automatically generate multiple meta paths in a general graph.
-In addition, by using an LSTM layer \cite{hochreiter1997long} to identify the holistic semantic of meta paths, KPRN \cite{wang2019explainable} can realize reasoning on meta paths.
-Chen et al. \cite{chen2021temporal} further took into account the temporal factors in general graphs and proposed a novel temporal meta path guided explainable recommendation (TMER).
+In a general graph, HIN hypothesizes that a user's preferences for items could be visualized by random walking along designed meta paths from this user to items within a boundary centered on this user.
+Under this assumption, the accumulated frequency of passes through an item on the user's random walks could be recognized as the item's proximity with the user, which could further be used to quantify the user's preference for this item.
+Intuitively, the higher the accumulated frequency is, the more indirect relations (\textit{i.e.}, paths) between the user-item pair, so the more possible that an unobserved interaction exists between them.
+After implementing the diffusion mechanism on each user, a global user-item proximity matrix can be built, based on which the matrix factorization will run for recommendation.
+Similarly, by generating multiple local user-item proximity matrices corresponding to different meta paths, FMG \cite{zhao2017meta} can learn multiple distributed embeddings for each user-item pair.
+These embeddings will be used as the input of FM \cite{rendle2010factorization}, which enables FMG to represent the feature interactions between inter-meta paths.
+In the practice of various recommendation scenarios, under the meta path-based framework, designing efficient meta paths which could maximally capture the diverse characteristics of a general graph to rule random walking directly determines a model's recommendation accuracy.
+At this point, for instance, by remaining only the nodes of users and items in meta paths, Shi et al. \cite{shi2018heterogeneous} designed a graph schema used to distinguish the two nodal types during random walking.
+However, manually designing meta paths could require much expert knowledge.
+In order to automatically generate meta paths by random walking without hand-craft design, by triggering multiple ``ripples'' from user's historical interacted items as centers, RippleNet \cite{wang2018ripplenet} can stimulate user's preference diffusion in a general graph along hierarchical propagation traces as multiple meta paths.
+Besides, by using an LSTM layer \cite{hochreiter1997long} to identify the holistic semantic of meta paths, KPRN \cite{wang2019explainable} can realize reasoning on meta paths.
+Chen et al. \cite{chen2021temporal} further took into account the temporal factors in general graphs and proposed a temporal meta path guided explainable recommendation (TMER).